ActiveCampaign/postmark_webhooks/README.md

 In addition to receiving and processing Postmark webhooks, this app also allows for you to send emails using Postmark when you receive a bounce, open event, or inbound message.

-Grab the Server API Token for the Server you wish to send notifications from in Postmark (found in Credentials when viewing the server in Postmark) and add it a Heroku config variable named POSTMARK_API_TOKEN.
+Grab the Server API Token for the Server you wish to send notifications from in Postmark (found in Credentials when viewing the server in Postmark) and add it as a Heroku config variable named POSTMARK_API_TOKEN.
 You can do this in the Heroku UI Settings for your app or using this command from the Heroku CLI:

 ``heroku config:set POSTMARK_API_TOKEN=YourTokenValue``